Khayyam Institute of Higher Education, Mashhad

 Khayyam University (KHU) is a university in Mashhad, Iran.
 It offers Higher National Degree (HND), undergraduate (bachelor's degree) and postgraduate (master's degree) programs.
 Students study 25 subjects in five major programs of science, literature and humanities, engineering, art and architecture, and administrative sciences.
 More than 6000 students have graduated.
 It has over 49 full-time, 12 part-time academic members, and 256 session instructors with about 5000 students.

-Khayyam University has achieved a high standard of education amongst the non-governmental universities.

-It was established as a response to the high demand for higher education by those interested in studying in the Islamic Republic of Iran.